Protesters in Serbia's north demolish ruling party offices

 Reuters

-Protests against Serbia’s ruling Serbian Progressive Party (SNS) intensified on Thursday, with demonstrators demolishing party offices in Novi Sad and clashing with police and party supporters in Belgrade.
+Protests against Serbia’s ruling Serbian Progressive Party (SNS) intensified on Thursday night, with demonstrators demolishing party offices in Novi Sad with clashes with police and party supporters in Belgrade.

 Similar protests occurred in towns across Serbia, highlighting growing public dissatisfaction with Vucic and the SNS.

-In Belgrade, hundreds of protesters and party supporters exchanged flares and firecrackers on one of the city’s main boulevards, prompting police in riot gear to intervene.
+In Belgrade, hundreds of anti-government protesters and party supporters exchanged flares and firecrackers on one of the city’s main boulevards, prompting police in riot gear to intervene.

 Interior Minister Ivica Dacic reported that Wednesday’s clashes left 27 officers and about 80 civilians injured, and 47 people detained.